Cheryl-Lau/astero/README.md

 These two work directories were used for generating benchmarks in our project, but they are also suitable for grid scanning.

-work_gGbA_fine_2 is an example work dir used for GYRE fine grid scanning.
+work_gGbA_fine_2 and work_gAbF_fine_2 are example work dir used for fine grid scanning.

-src contains the edited src codes in astero module [Note that these are NOT the src files inside the work directories]
+src contains the edited src codes in astero module [Note: these are NOT the src files inside the work directories]

-The src codes are coupled to the edited version of ADIPLS provided in the 'adipls' repository.
+The src codes are only coupled to the edited version of ADIPLS provided in the 'adipls' repository.
+The adipls in the orginal MESA package does not comply with the src in here.

+# New features introduced to MESA

+The input file inlist_pulse_controls in astero work directories (e.g. work_bench_adipls) allows users to add rotational effects to the output freqs when calling ADIPLS from MESA.

+The following parameter inputs are required:
+- Degree l
+- Starting Azimuthal order m (the code then goes m,m+1,m+2,...,l)
+- Frequency range (uHz)
+- Number of steps in freq scan
+- Uniform angular rotation rate (choose rad/s or critical)
+- Order of perturbative method (choose 1st- or 2nd-)
+- Output filename

 # Instructions